-Chicken of the Woods – (Laetiporus spp.) – EXPERIMENTAL
+Chicken of the Woods – (Laetiporus spp.)

-Most of our Chicken of the Woods strains are isolated from native stock on the East Coast of the U.S., meaning they prefer hardwoods, specifically varieties of Oak.
-This species is a polypore, with no gills, and is best harvested young by slicing the outermost tender, silky tissue on the tips, which can regenerate more tips if you go back and harvest a week or so later!
-Fruiting bodes range from light salmon to bright orange in color and wither white or yellow tube color depending on the species.
+Fruiting bodies range from light salmon to bright orange in color and display white or yellow tube color depending on the species.
 This mushroom must be chopped and boiled in water, then tossing the water, and cooked like you normally would chicken.
 It is delicious soaked in organic chicken broth, then cooked it into a curry dish or cubed and breaded to make chicken-of-the-woods nuggets.
-Chicken of the Woods mushrooms may take 2-3 years to fruit, but they’re well worth the wait!

 Chicken of the Woods “Cherry”(Yellow-Pored)Laetiporus sulphureus What grows on Cherry wood?
 This new strain was found by folks like you and cloned to make spawn that everyone could use to inoculate Cherry trees and related species.
 This unique find is bright orange with yellow tubes underneath, and was found COVERING a standing dead cherry tree in Pennsylvania.